On The Couch With Andy Warhol

 Alongside this was his sense of identity: Andy was the sickly kid with blotchy skin and thin hair, secretly homosexual.
 We can only imagine what that must have been like in 1940s blue-collar Pittsburgh.

-And whilst the city’s subculture and his canny commercialisation of it provided him status and financial security, let’s not underestimate the reality: there were nightly police raids on gay bars which culminated in the Stonewall riots of 1969.
-The closet door was firmly shut for most professional men, and the erotic was relegated to hyper-sexualised liminal spaces such as the piers and baths.
+And whilst the city’s counterculture and his canny commercialisation of it provided him status and financial security, let’s not underestimate the reality: the closet door was firmly shut for most professional men and being ‘out’ meant being an outlaw.
+The erotic was relegated to hyper-sexualised liminal spaces such as the piers and baths, and there were nightly police raids on gay bars, culminating in the Stonewall riots of 1969.
 It would not be until 1973, that homosexuality was removed from the American Psychiatric Association’s list of mental illnesses and teachers could be fired for being gay as late as 1985.

 ‘On the way back from the psychiatrist’s I stopped in Macy’s and out of the blue I bought my first television set.
 I brought it home to the apartment where I was living alone and right away I forgot all about the psychiatrist.
 I kept the TV on all the time, especially when people were telling me their problems and the television I found to be just diverting enough so the problems people told me didn’t really affect me any more.
 I was like some kind of magic.’